 - This interaction results in the excitement of electrons.

-- These excited electrons move and spawn current of electricity, which is basically direct current.
+- These excited electrons move and spawn a current of electricity, which is a direct current.

 Now, all you need to make this DC voltage usable for the household is a tool that converts it into AC voltage.

-You need a solar inverter to do the conversion.
+You need a pure sine wave inverter to do the conversion.
 The solar panel wiring carries DC current into the solar inverter so that you get the desired AC current.
 Why?

-DC voltage powers batteries and numerous portable electronics, but your household appliances are too sensitive to bear it.
+DC voltage powers batteries and numerous portable electronics, but your household appliances work on AC.

 So, how can you convert it into usable current?
 Here’s a catch:

-The conversion process goes like this: An electric grid called solar inverter acts as a process center where the DC current undergoes the direction-changing process.
+The conversion process goes like this: An electric grid called a solar inverter acts as a processing center where the DC undergoes the direction-changing process.

-This process alters the direction of the current 60 times a second and eventually converts it into alternating current.
+This process alters the direction of the current 50 to 60 times a second and eventually converts it into alternating current.